 Below we offer four tips that will help you build a well-oiled digital marketing, lead generation machine.

 If you haven’t started producing content already, this should be one of the first steps in your lead generation strategy.
 According to a survey by Demand Gen Report, 96 percent of B2B buyers want content with more input from industry thought leaders and 47 percent of buyers viewed three to five pieces of content before engaging with a sales rep.

 Garner leads by becoming a subject matter expert on topics or pain points that your product or service solves.
 Regularly post blogs, news, and tips regarding your industry.
 Also, produce extensive guides that visitors can download on your website.
 This allows you to collect data from people that download your guides so you can enroll them into lead nurture programs and keep them engaged by sharing more about your product or service.
 You may even turn them into customers.

 Don’t forget to promote the content you create using online marketing methods such as SEO, social, and email.
 Great content won’t make a difference if people can’t find it.
-A survey done by FormStack suggests that organic search is the largest source of high-quality leads, so be sure to spend some time optimizing your content for search engines.
+A survey done by FormStack suggests that organic search is the largest source of high-quality leads, so be sure to spend some time optimizing your content and including a custom domain for search engines.

 Leverage Paid Social